 This four-credit seminar is offered during the spring semester for seniors completing their culminating capstone project for the Museums Concentration.
 It provides a forum for students to develop the research projects that synthesize their previous coursework and practical experiences.
 These projects are supplemented by weekly seminar discussions during which students explore and critique the mission and work of museums and the contemporary forces that shape them.
 Only students participating in the Museums Concentration may register for MUX 300.

-These are courses that have been offered over the past several years and are relevant to the museums concentration.
+These are courses that have been offered over the past several years and are relevant to the Museums Concentration.
 Consult the course catalog for current availability.
-Other courses are eligible with adviser approval.
-Following is a representative listing.
+Other courses aligning with student interest and work in the Museums Concentration are eligible with adviser approval.

 - ANT 249 Visual Anthropology